Studying full- or part-time?

 Are scholarships available for Executive MPA participants?

-The Hertie School of Governance has a limited number of scholarships available for especially talented candidates whose profiles add to the quality and diversity of the student body.
+The Hertie School of Governance offers a limited number of scholarships and financial aid for especially talented candidates whose profiles add to the quality and diversity of the student body.
 Many students are also delegated and sponsored by their home institutions, which cover all or part of the costs.

-Scholarship funds are granted with a view to the quality of the application, the financial need of the applicant, as well as his/her contribution to the diversity of the student body.
+Scholarship funds and financial aid are granted with a view to the quality of the application, the financial need of the applicant, as well as his/her contribution to the diversity of the student body.

 The admission procedure is strictly "need-blind" and therefore based solely on the quality and coherence of the application.
-Scholarship applications are only visible to the selection committee in a second stage, in case the applicant has been admitted to the programme.
+Scholarship and financial aid applications are only visible to the selection committee in a second stage, in case the applicant has been admitted to the programme.

 Applicants should check alternative and/or additional sources to finance their studies at an early stage.
 Tax advisors should also be consulted for more information about tax-deduction of professional training expenses.
 In Germany, tuition fees are tax-deductible as professional training expenses.